 Nikkila Thomas - singer.

 Nikkila is from Llanelli.
-She recently graduated from The Royal Welsh College of Music and Drama with a first-class honors degree in Vocal and Opera Studies.
+She recently graduated from The Royal Welsh College of Music and Drama with a First-Class BA Hons degree in Vocal and Opera Studies.
 At College, Nikkila focused on community engagement, research, and music education.
 Most recently, she has volunteered as a musician volunteer for Oasis Cardiff (a charity that supports asylum seekers and refugees), One World Choir, supporting the choir leader with music learning and engagement, as well as supporting the vulnerable choir members at the International Eisteddfod at Llangollen, whilst singing as part of Catrin Finch’s composition, ‘We Belong’.

 Nikkila is proud to have supported Wye Valley Music in launching Wye Valley Music in Mind, delivering three interactive concerts for the residents of Severn View Care Home in the summer of 2021, with harpist Cerys Rees.

 In September 2021, Nikkila was offered a position as Children & Youth Support Coordinator at The Paul Popham Fund, Renal Support Wales.
 Within this role she supports young people with kidney disease and their families, promoting physical and emotional well-being as well as developing services with the NHS to better patients' quality of life.
 Since October, Nikkila has been developing a relationship between Live Music Now and The Paul Popham Fund, to facilitate music workshops, interactive concerts and music and well-being training for volunteers and to promote the power of music for health and well-being for children, youths, and adults.